 Rotator Cuff Tears Are a Different Animal

-Rotator cuff injuries are different.
-We see a lot of full-thickness tears that are very serious injuries.
-From a value of the the case standpoint, they should be viewed differently.
+Rotator cuff injuries are distinct.
+We see a lot of full-thickness tears that are severe injuries.
+From a value of the case standpoint, they should be viewed differently.
 You can find information on rotator cuff settlements and verdicts here.

-- April 2014, New York: $1,150,256 Settlement: A 52 year-old clerk was driving on the westbound side of Salisbury Park Drive in Westbury when he was involved in a head-on collision with a State Farm insured driver.
-She was taken by ambulance to a local hospital where she underwent treatment for head injuries and fractures of her neck, hip, leg, four ribs and left shoulder.
+- 2014 (New York) $1,150,256 Settlement: A 52-year-old clerk was driving on the westbound side of Salisbury Park Drive in Westbury when involved in a head-on collision with a State Farm-insured driver.
+An ambulance took her to a local hospital where she underwent treatment for head injuries and fractures of her neck, hip, leg, four ribs, and left shoulder.
 She developed trauma-induced bradycardia–an abnormally slow heart rate- which required the implantation of a pacemaker.
 She sued the driver for negligence, claiming that evidence showed Defendant crossed the double center line, resulting in the collision.
-Defendant did not deny liability and the parties settled prior to trial for $1,150,256.
+The defendant did not deny liability, and the parties settled before trial for $1,150,256.

-- December 2013, New York: $825,000 Settlement: A 77 year-old woman slipped on a puddle of water and fell down an entire flight of the exterior stairs of her multi-family home in the Ridgewood section of Queens.
-She was taken by ambulance to Wyckoff Heights Medical Center in Brooklyn where she was treated for fractures of her vertebra, shoulders and tibia.
-Her neck fractures required open reduction, fusion, which resulted in permanent immobilization of her neck.
-She was hospitalized for two weeks and then into inpatient rehabilitation and physical therapy.
-She now requires constant in-home assistance.
-The woman sued the premises’ manager and owner for failing to properly maintain the premises’ condition.
-Plaintiff claimed the puddle was formed by water that had leaked off of the building’s roof; a condition she and multiple family members had consistently reported to the premises’ manager for four months prior to the incident.
-Defendants claimed they had not been aware of the leak and the Plaintiff should have noticed and avoided the puddle.
-The parties negotiated and agreed on a $825,000 settlement.
+- 2013 (New York) $825,000 Settlement: A 77-year-old woman slipped on a puddle of water and fell down an entire flight of the exterior stairs of her multi-family home in the Ridgewood section of Queens.
+An ambulance took her to Wyckoff Heights Medical Center in Brooklyn, where staff treated her for fractures of her vertebra, shoulders, and tibia.
+Her neck fractures required open reduction fusion, which resulted in permanent immobilization of her neck.
+They hospitalized her for two weeks and then into inpatient rehabilitation and physical therapy.
+She now requires constant in-home care.
+The woman sued the premises’ manager and owner for improper maintenance of the condition of the premises.
+Plaintiff claimed water that had leaked off the building’s roof formed the puddle, a condition she and multiple family members had consistently reported to the premises’ manager for four months before the incident.
+Defendants claimed they were unaware of the leak, and Plaintiff should have noticed and avoided the puddle.
+The parties negotiated and agreed on an $825,000 settlement.

-- March 2012, Florida: $264,115 Verdict: A 74 year-old woman with Alzheimer’s was a front seat passenger in an SUV driven by her husband when the vehicle was struck on the left rear side resulting in multiple shoulder fractures.
+- 2012 (Florida) $264,115 Verdict: A 74-year-old woman with Alzheimer’s was a front-seat passenger in an SUV driven by her husband when the vehicle was struck on the left rear side, resulting in multiple shoulder fractures.
 Acting on her behalf, her husband sued the driver for negligence, claiming his wife could no longer raise her dominant right arm and would frequently cry because of her pain and limitations.
-Defendants did not dispute the shoulder fracture was a result of the accident, but did argue the injuries resolved with surgery and physical therapy.
-Defendants claimed any remaining pain and limitations was due to the Plaintiff’s preexisting rotator cuff tear.
+Defendants did not dispute the shoulder fracture resulting from the accident but argued the injuries were resolved with surgery and physical therapy.
+Defendants claimed any remaining pain and limitations were because of the Plaintiff’s preexisting rotator cuff tear.
 A Volusia jury found in favor of the Plaintiff with a $264,115 verdict.

-Our lawyers have gotten millions of dollars in verdicts and settlements in shoulder injury case in Maryland tort cases.
+Our lawyers have gotten millions of dollars in verdicts and settlements in shoulder injury Maryland tort cases.
 If you have a potential claim, call us and see if we can help you maximize the value of your case.
-You can reach me and my law firm at 410-779-4600, you can email me at email@example.com, or you can fill out this contact form.
+You can reach my law firm and me at 410-779-4600, or fill out this contact form.

 - Rotator Cuff Settlements and Verdicts (Maryland data)